Designing Robots to Help Women: SPECULATION

 \subsubsection{Other Day-to-Day Challenges}

-The UN lists eleven largest hurdles for women's equality by 2030, which includes lack of women in leadership positions, workplace discrimination, and an imbalance in unpaid care work~\cite{azcona2023progress}.
+Women also deal with inequalities related to the workplace, physical characteristics, and social expectations regarding appearance: The UN lists eleven largest hurdles for women's equality by 2030, which includes lack of women in leadership positions, workplace discrimination, and an imbalance in unpaid care work~\cite{azcona2023progress}.
 For example, the report mentions typical rates of 20-30\% of managers being female, women earning globally 51 cents per dollar earned by men, and an estimated extra two hours of unpaid care work each day that women will still be expected to spend by 2050.

 Physically, women are also on average smaller, shorter and weaker than men (possessing less muscle mass and bone density and more body fat)~\cite{stevens2010associations}.
-This might not merely affect various day-to-day tasks such as reaching high-up items, carrying heavy objects, and opening tight containers; for example, height also affects perceived dominance, which might explain why most Chief Executive Officers (CEOs) of Fortune 500 companies tend to be tall men~\cite{butera2008height}.
-Another difference is often seen in clothing, which has repercussions related to health and crime.
-Some clothes can be used by criminals as an excuse to commit crimes, such as purses that seem easy to snatch, or revealing clothing such as skirts, which can be seen to invite upskirt photography or rape~\cite{peterson2004rape}.
-In Sweden, perpetrators sometimes also come from countries with different cultures, where they might never have seen any of their female relatives (e.g., mother or sister) naked, or women in light clothes; they might also have never been explicitly told by anyone how things are in Sweden.
+This could affect more than day-to-day tasks such as reaching high-up items, carrying heavy objects, and opening tight containers; for example, height also affects perceived dominance, which might explain why most Chief Executive Officers (CEOs) of Fortune 500 companies tend to be tall men~\cite{butera2008height}.